adrianjuliusaluoch/adrianjuliusaluoch/README.md

-### <b><u>Introduction</u></b>
+### <b>Introduction</b>

 <b>Hi there! <img src="https://emojis.slackmojis.com/emojis/images/1536351075/4594/blob-wave.gif" width="25"/></b>

-I'm <b>Adrian Julius Aluoch</b>.
-I'm a self-taught Data Analyst from Kisumu, Kenya. 📌
+I'm <b>Adrian Julius Aluoch</b>, a self-taught Data Analyst from Kisumu, Kenya, who geeks out on turning messy numbers into "Aha!" moments.

-I really enjoy digging into raw data and turning it into clear stories that help people make smarter decisions.
-Whether it’s cleaning up messy data, exploring patterns, or building visualizations, I like using tools like SQL, Python, R, Excel, Google Sheets, Power BI, Tableau, and BigQuery to make sense of complexity and bring insights to life.

-What keeps me excited is seeing how data can actually drive innovation and make a difference.
-I’m all about using my skills to solve real problems and help organizations get ahead in this data-driven world.

-When I’m not working with data, you’ll probably find me reading a good book or out on a walk—great ways to recharge and keep my mind fresh.
+What lights me up?

+🕵️‍♂️ Detective work: Hunting for patterns in raw data (SQL + Python + R are my magnifying glass)

+🎨 Storytelling: Building dashboards in Power BI/Tableau so data "talks" to everyone

+🧹 Clean-up crew: I actually enjoy wrangling messy spreadsheets (Excel & Google Sheets are my duct tape)

+☁️ BigQuery fan: When data gets huge, I toss it into the cloud and make friends with it

+Why it matters?
+I love seeing how insights can spark real change—whether it’s helping a business grow or just making someone’s job easier.
+Data’s superpower is turning "Hmm?" into "Ohhh!"

+Off-duty?
+📖 Burning through books (thrillers or sci-fi, ideally) 🚶‍♂️ Walking by the lake to clear my head
+☕ Probably drinking coffee while doing all of the above

+Let’s chat data—or your favorite book!

 <div align="left">